Saniya-mazumder/WEB-AUCTION/README.md

 📌 Notes
 - Ensure MySQL is installed and running before using the platform.
 - If you face any issues, try restarting VS Code and repeating the steps.
+- Make sure MySQL is in your system PATH or use full path to mysqldump/mysql commands
+- If errors occur, restart VS Code or recheck installation steps
+- You can manage SQL with MySQL Workbench, phpMyAdmin, or CLI

 Enjoy your Web Auction System! 🚀